Updated February 1, 2023

 Difference between Total Quality Management vs Quality Management

-- The total quality management can be termed as a comprehensive management approach that focuses on continuous improvements.
+- Total quality management can be termed as a comprehensive management approach that focuses on continuous improvements.

-- The quality management is a set of procedures and process that delivers outputs of high standards.
+- Quality management is a set of procedures and process that delivers outputs of high standards.

 - Both approaches have a common emphasis on customer satisfaction.
 They both adopt a process-driven approach.